 On Tuesday the 12th of November the Year 6 students went to Knox Leisureworks to achieve their year 6 water safety certificate.
 Some of the skills that we needed to do to achieve this certificate included a 25m freestyle, 25m of another stroke and 5 minutes of treading water in clothes.

-Mrs Harrison was proud of our efforts with swimming at primary school because 31 out of 44 kids achieved the certificate.
+Mrs Harrison was proud of our efforts with swimming at primary school because so many of our student achieved the certificate.

 Overall it was a fun day especially the water polo.